‘Caste’ / ‘Origin’ Netflix Ava DuVernay Movie: Everything We Know So Far

-After a long development process, filming now wrapped on Ava DuVernay’s upcoming Netflix movie Caste, based on the Pulitzer Prize-winning book by Isabel Wilkerson.
+After a long development process, filming wrapped on Ava DuVernay’s upcoming movie Origin in early 2023 but the film won’t be coming to Netflix.
+Based on the Pulitzer Prize-winning book by Isabel Wilkerson.
 Here’s everything you need to know so far.

-The project was first revealed in October 2020, with Netflix and Deadline breaking the news.
-Netflix executive Tendo Nagenda greenlit the project, one of the last, before he departed the company in August 2022.
+The project was first revealed in October 2020, with Netflix and Deadline breaking the news of the title, which at that point was called Caste.
+Netflix executive Tendo Nagenda greenlit the project and was spearheading it.
+Nagenda eventually departed Netflix in August 2022.

-Ava DuVernay is set to write, produce and direct the movie.
+Ava DuVernay wrote, produced, and directed the movie, which premiered at the Venice Film Festival in September 2023.
 The prolific filmmaker has produced several Netflix Original projects for Netflix already, including 13th, When They See Us, and most recently, Colin in Black and White.

 In addition to her Netflix projects, DuVernay’s ARRAY Releasing debuts its new films on Netflix day and date with their limited theatrical releases.
 You can watch over a dozen titles from the distributor on Netflix in select regions at any time.